pjeroff/image_puller_module/README.md

 Make sure you are in the DIR where pull_images.py is...

-To get 100 images of "Grizzly Bear" run in terminal, run:
+To get 100 images of "Grizzly Bear" run in terminal:

 ```
 python3 pull_images.py -k grizzly+bear